keemabdulla/testAutomation/README.md

 Reports are auto-generated using ExtentReport Dependency

-In Automation Reports directory, a HTML file will be generated after every test execution
+After each test execution, an HTML file will be generated in the Automation Reports directory.

 ### Contact